-Exhibit Number Description 3.1 Amended and Restated Certificate of Incorporation of Enphase Energy, Inc.(1) 3.2 Amended and Restated Bylaws of Enphase Energy, Inc.(2) 4.1 Specimen Common Stock Certificate of Enphase Energy, Inc. (3) 4.2 2010 Amended and Restated Investors' Rights Agreement by and between Enphase Energy, Inc. and the investors listed on Exhibit A thereto, dated March 15, 2010, as amended.
+Exhibit Number Description 3.1 Amended and Restated Certificate of Incorporation of Enphase Energy, Inc. (1) 3.2 Amended and Restated Bylaws of Enphase Energy, Inc. (2) 4.1 Specimen Common Stock Certificate of Enphase Energy, Inc. (3) 4.2 2010 Amended and Restated Investors' Rights Agreement by and between Enphase Energy, Inc. and the investors listed on Exhibit A thereto, dated March 15, 2010, as amended.
 (3) 4.3 Form of June 2011 Warrant to Purchase Common Stock of Enphase Energy, Inc., pursuant to that certain Amended and Restated Subordinated Convertible Loan Facility and Security Agreement.
 (3) 4.4 Form of November 2011 Warrant to Purchase Common Stock of Enphase Energy, Inc., pursuant to that certain Amended and Restated Subordinated Convertible Loan Facility and Security Agreement.
-(3) 10.1 Summary of 2015 Performance Bonus Program.
-(4) 10.2 Supply Agreement by and between the Company and Dow Corning Corporation, dated April 22, 2014.
-10.3 Amendment No. 1 to Supply Agreement by and between the Company and Dow Corning Corporation, dated August 1, 2014.
-10.4 Amendment No. 2 to Supply Agreement by and between the Company and Dow Corning Corporation, dated June 30, 2015.
-31.1 Certification of Chief Executive Officer pursuant to Rule 13a-14(a)/15d-14(a).
+(3) 10.1+ Summary of 2016 Performance Bonus Program.
+(4) 31.1 Certification of Chief Executive Officer pursuant to Rule 13a-14(a)/15d-14(a).
 31.2 Certification of Chief Financial Officer pursuant to Rule 13a-14(a)/15d-14(a).
 32.1 Certification of Chief Executive Officer and Chief Financial Officer pursuant to 18 U.S.C.
 Section 1350 as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 101.INS XBRL Instance Document.
 101.SCH XBRL Taxonomy Extension Schema Document.
 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document.
 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document.
 101.PRE XBRL Taxonomy Extension Presentation Document.

-(1) Previously filed as Exhibit 3.1 to the Current Report on Form 8-K (File No. 001-35480), filed with the Securities and Exchange Commission on April 6, 2012, and incorporated by reference herein.

-- (3) Previously filed as the like-numbered exhibit to the Registration Statement on Form S-1/A (File No. 333-174925), and incorporated herein by reference. - (4) Previously filed as the like-numbered exhibit to the Current Report on Form 8-K (File No. 001-35480), filed with the Securities and Exchange Commission on June 19, 2015, and incorporated by reference herein. - The certifications attached as Exhibit 32.1 accompany this quarterly report on Form 10-Q pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, and shall not be deemed "filed" by Enphase Energy, Inc. for purposes of Section 18 of the Securities Exchange Act of 1934, as amended. - Material in the exhibit marked with three asterisks [] has been omitted pursuant to a request for confidential treatment filed with the Securities and Exchange Commission.
-Omitted portions have been filed separately with the Securities and Exchange Commission.
+- (1) Previously filed as Exhibit 3.1 to the Current Report on Form 8-K (File No. 001-35480), filed with the Securities and Exchange Commission on April 6, 2012, and incorporated by reference herein. - (2) Previously filed as Exhibit 3.5 to Amendment No. 7 to the Registration Statement on Form S-1/A (File No. 333-174925), filed with the Securities and Exchange Commission on March 12, 2012, and incorporated by reference herein. - (3) Previously filed as the like-numbered exhibit to the Registration Statement on Form S-1/A (File No. 333-174925), and incorporated herein by reference. - (4) Previously filed as the like-numbered exhibit to the Current Report on Form 8-K (File No. 001-35480), filed with the Securities and Exchange Commission on April 1, 2016, and incorporated by reference herein. - \ The certifications attached as Exhibit 32.1 accompany this quarterly report on Form 10-Q pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, and shall not be deemed "filed" by Enphase Energy, Inc. for purposes of Section 18 of the Securities Exchange Act of 1934, as amended. - + Management compensatory plan or agreement. - 42